 The Additional IPv4 Traffic Filter parameter fixes this problem.
 You can apply a "finer" filter, i.e. you can enter the source IP address or the source port.
-If a Additional IPv4 Traffic Filter is configured, this is used to negotiate the IPSec phase 2 SAs; the route now only determines which data traffic is to be routed.

 If an IP packet does not match the defined Additional IPv4 Traffic Filter, it is rejected.
 If an IP packet meets the requirements in an Additional IPv4 Traffic Filter, IPSec phase 2 negotiation begins and data traffic is transferred over the tunnel.